Walking & Hiking in Crete

 European Long Distance Walking Path E4 - Crete

-We receive reports of parts of this path being completely blocked, badly signed or not signed at all (Sougia to Agia Roumelli being specially bad and not always passable).
-Ask several people locally before starting out and allow for the possibility of having to return to your starting point after many hours walking.
+We receive reports of parts of this path being completely blocked, badly signed or not signed at all (Sougia to Agia Roumelli being especially bad and not always passable).
+Ask several people locally before starting and allow for the possibility of having to return to your starting point after many hours of walking.
 It is easy to get lost.
 Proceed with great caution.

 Additional warning: We have been informed by some hikers that many of the distances shown below are inaccurate.
 We advise paying attention to detailed maps and to study them thoroughly before each day's route is planned.